Pearl Street Block Party

 3:00 PM–3:30 PM

 Sinta Penyami Storms is a traditional Indonesian dance artist who is also known as a strategic, visionary, and community-based leader.
 Sinta uses the traditional Indonesian culture and fuses it with modern art for activism to connect, collaborate, and start conversations with members of the Indonesian community in Philadelphia and beyond to discuss the important issues and challenges that they face.
-In 2011 Sinta started Modero & Company to provide a safe space for the Indonesian community members to freely express themselves through dance despite their background, identities, social or immigrant status & religious differences.
+In 2011 Sinta started Modero & Company to provide a safe space for the Indonesian community members to freely express themselves through dance despite their background, identities, social or immigrant status and religious differences.
 Her recent original work is called This is America, which offers a glimpse into the lives of Indonesian immigrants.
 The work highlights the people's struggle, trauma, and disruptions as they navigate their lives in their adopted land through the language of Hip Hop and Balinese dance.

 DJ Desire (she/her) is a Black queer fiery aries sun/aries venus babe with a deep desire to help others take up space, come into their true selves, and seek pleasure and liberation through music.
 Her soundscapes flow from dreamy to grimey, always drawing from the heat of house.
 When she’s not spinning, you can catch her ranting about systemic oppression, burning her tongue on a spicy panang curry, or hyping up her friends in the group chat.